oroinc/platform/UPGRADE-1.10.md

 ####PlatformBundle
 - The method `prepend()` of `Oro\Bundle\PlatformBundle\DependencyInjection\OroPlatformExtension` class was changed.
 The main aim is to change ordering of configuration load from `Resources\config\oro\app.yml` files.
 At now the bundles that are loaded later can override configuration of bundles loaded before.

+####CalendarBundle
+- The method `formatCalendarDateRange` of `src/Oro/src/Oro/Bundle/CalendarBundle/Twig/DateFormatExtension.php` class was changed.
+Argument $dateTimeFormat was deleted, because it has no sense. `calendar_date_range` extension method in twig templates should be called without this param.